krebso/neuwuronka/README.md

     as your own will result in failure and will lead to disciplinary action.
   - Any implementation that uses testing input vectors for anything else than final evaluation will result in failure.
-  - Use of high-level libraries allowing matrix operations, neural network operations, differentiation operations, linear algebra operations etc is forbidden and will result in failure.
+  - Use of high-level libraries allowing Matrix operations, neural network operations, differentiation operations, linear algebra operations etc is forbidden and will result in failure.
     (Low-level math operations: sqrt, exp, log, rand... and libraries